-In March 2005, we chose a drug candidate, a novel cardiac myosin activator, for further development in our heart failure program.
-During the first quarter of 2005, our scientists continued to synthesize and optimize several cardiac myosin activators.
-We have chosen a drug candidate that is orally bioavailable and has demonstrated the ability to increase cardiac contractility in animal models.
-This drug candidate has the ability to do this without increasing intracellular myocyte calcium or inhibiting phosphodiesterase.
-We are currently completing our preclinical studies with this drug candidate and plan on initiating clinical trials in 2005.
+In March 2005, we chose a drug candidate, CK-1827452, a novel cardiac myosin activator, for further development in our heart failure program.
+CK-1827452 is orally bioavailable and has demonstrated the ability to increase cardiac contractility in animal models, without increasing intracellular myocyte calcium or inhibiting phosphodiesterase.
+We are completing our preclinical activities with CK-1827452.
+During the second quarter, we qualified an investigative site in the United Kingdom for the first clinical trial of CK-1827452, to be conducted under an Investigational Medicinal Product Dossier.
+The Phase I double-blind, randomized, placebo-controlled, cross-over designed, dose escalation clinical is expected to commence in 2005.

 As with our drug candidates in our other programs, the compounds in our congestive heart failure program, including our new drug candidate, are at too early a stage of development for us to predict if and when we will be in a position to generate any revenues or material net cash flows from any of them.
 We currently fund all research and development costs associated with this program.
-For the three month periods ended March 31, 2005 and 2004, we incurred costs of approximately \$4.8 million, and \$3.7 million, respectively, for research and development activities relating to our congestive heart failure program.
-We anticipate that our expenditures relating to research and development of compounds in our congestive heart failure program will increase significantly as we advance candidates from such program into clinical development.
+We recorded research and development expenses for activities relating to our congestive heart failure program of approximately \$4.0 million, and \$8.8 million, respectively, for the three and six month periods ended June 30, 2005, and \$3.9 million and \$7.6 million, respectively, for the three and six month periods ended June 30, 2004.
+We anticipate that our expenditures relating to research and development of compounds in our congestive heart failure program will increase significantly as we advance candidates from this program into clinical development.